RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 No matter how little or how much you can help, every little bit counts.

-Adoption centres for companion animals.
+Adoption centers for companion animals.

 Sanctuaries for rescued farm animals.